 Unit studies have quickly become one of our favorite ways to school.
 If you aren’t familiar, a unit study allows you to choose a specific topic or theme and then incorporate multiple subjects around that topic.
 Most unit studies utilize multiple learning models and activities.
 It’s also very easy to adapt unit studies for multiple grades or age groups that are learning together.
 This is what initially drew me to unit studies – working all together as a group instead of working in separate curricula.
 It’s made it much easier and more fun for all of us since we can all focus collectively on one topic.
 Plus, when my girls get into something they usually want to drop everything and dive in completely.
 Unit studies let us do just that and are usually a much needed break from our structured curriculum.

 I’ve found many websites that offer both free and paid unit studies that you can follow but I wanted to share 5 simple steps and some quick tips on how to plan unit studies on your own.
 It’s super simple and actually quite fun – especially if you’re a planner/list maker like myself!
+Plus, I’ve created a really simple planning guide that you can download and use to help you plan.

 Select Your Topic or Theme